disaster37/activemq/README.md

 *Please refer the docker run command options for the `--env-file` flag where you can specify all required environment variables in a single file.
 This will save you from writing a potentially long docker run command.
 Alternately you can use fig.*

-Below is the complete list of available options that can be used to customize your gitlab installation.
+Below is the complete list of available options that can be used to customize your activemq installation.

 - **ACTIVEMQ_NAME**: The hostname of ActiveMQ server.
 Default to `localhost`
 - **ACTIVEMQ_LOGLEVEL**: The log level.
 Default to `INFO`